-Bastille uses a command-target-args syntax, meaning that each command requires a target.
+Bastille uses a command target arguments syntax, meaning that each command requires a target.
 Targets are usually containers, but can also be releases.

-Targeting a containers is done by providing the exact containers name.
+Targeting a container is done by providing the exact containers name.

 Targeting a release is done by providing the release name.
-(Note: do note include the -pX point-release version.)
+(Note: do not include the -pX point-release version.)